Moratorium Period in Health Insurance: Guide & Updates | PolicyX

 How to Navigate the Moratorium Period?

-It is suggested that you should thoroughly read your health insurance policy.
-Understand the conditions and treatments that are subjected to this waiting period, and take note of anything exceptional you see.
+Thoroughly read your health insurance policy.
+Understand the conditions and treatments subject to this waiting period, and note any exceptions.

 • Plan for the Future